Simulating Gaussian boson sampling on graphs in polynomial time: Gaussian boson sampling

 Br\'adler, Dallaire-Demers, Rebentrost, Su, and Weedbrook \cite{BDRSW18} proposed using GBS to solve graph problems.
 They showed that one can choose the covariance matrix $\sigma$ and $c>0$ such that, for any graph $G$ with adjacency matrix $A$, the distribution in \eqref{eqn:GBS} can be interpreted as a distribution over $S\subseteq V$:

 where $A_S$ is the principal submatrix of the adjacency matrix $A$ corresponding to $S$.
 Note that $\Haf(A_S)$ counts the number of perfect matchings in the induced subgraph $G[S]$.
-The distribution induced by GBS in fact has the parameter $0<c<1$.
+In fact, the distribution induced by GBS will have a parameter c in the range $(0,1)$.

 In the rest of this section, we prove our main result, Theorem~\ref{thm:main-GBS}, which shows that the distribution in \eqref{eqn:GBS-G} can be (classically) sampled in polynomial time for any graph $G$ and $c>0$.